 Is it possible to know whether cats dream?

 Humans and cats undergo very similar sleep patterns.
 When both species fall asleep, they undergo a series of light sleep, deep sleep, and REM sleep, after which we usually either wake up or start a new cycle.
-The largest difference is that a full cycle for us takes about 90 minutes; for cats, it takes only 22 minutes.
+The most substantial difference is that a full cycle for us takes about 90 minutes; for cats, it takes only 22 minutes.

 REM sleep stands for “rapid eye movement” sleep, named so because our eyeballs move rapidly during this phase.
 What else happens?
 Humans have dreams during REM sleep.
 So, because cats have REM sleep, too, this suggests that they must have dreams.
 Right?